jopagu/Jopagus-Fangame-Toolkit/README.md

 I'd appreciate keeping in touch and letting me know if you find any bugs.
 I can also help you use the tools, and you can let me know if you have any feature requests Good luck and enjoy using my tools!

+Huge thanks to Renex for creating GM8.2, renex engine, for code help, and for allowing me to distribute a fork of his engine.